LielAmar/MyCinema/README.md

 ## Information

-Android application that lets go go over, review and order tickets for the latest movies!
+Android application that lets go go over, review and order tickets for the latest movies!<br>
+More information can be found [here](https://drive.google.com/file/d/1YLxeWmuEvV4cA2CKOg3NrUgiEJhuv8Ii/view).

 ## Features
 * List new movies